 The remainder of this blog post describes how to set up an API-first development workflow in Quarkus (with Kotlin).
 All explanations given here are glued together in the quarkus-api-first-example on my GitHub profile.
 If in doubt, look into that project and experiment with it to understand how things work.
 The example project uses Maven as the build system but things should be transferable to Gradle pretty easily.

-The most important decision taken here is that we use code generation with the OpenAPI Generate only for generating the classes directly related to implementing the REST API inside an existing Quarkus project.
+The most important decision taken here is that we use code generation with the OpenAPI Generator only for generating the classes directly related to implementing the REST API inside an existing Quarkus project.
 By default, most generation targets supported by OpenAPI generator would create a fully functional project including all boilerplate code including the build system, gitignore file etc. While this sounds like an easy path to start, such an approach makes iterating and production-readiness a lot harder.
 First, adapting such a project to new API changes is hard as the generator would overwrite all manual modifications and implementations done after the initial project generation.
 Second, the generated projects are very opinionated and only a few configuration options exist with respect to the resulting configuration.
 The opinions of the template authors might not match what you need and customizing these projects via template changes for the generator is not an easy task.
 Therefore, I think the better approach is to let the generator only handle the parts of the application that are concerned with actual REST API implementation by restricting code generation to REST resource interfaces and model classes.

 Starting from a basic Quarkus with Kotlin project similar to the one bootstrapped in the official docs, I’ll now explain important dependencies and configuration changes to the project.
 The project later serves an implementation for the aforementioned petstore API.